lukastribus/hap-issue-trial/.github/ISSUE_TEMPLATE/Code-Report.md

 -->

-## Code-Report
+## Code Report

 <!--
+In this section please provide:
+  1. Information about the tool that generated the report (e.g. valgrind-3.11.0 or Coverity).
-Please provide information about the reporting tool and paste it's output in this section, in code blocks ```:
+  2. Provide the full output of the tool in code blocks (```).
 -->

+Tool: (tool name goes here)

 ```
 (paste your output here)